jdegenstein/build123d/docs/introductory_examples.rst

     The :meth:`~operations_generic.sweep` method takes any pending faces and sweeps them through the provided path (in this case the path is taken from the pending edges from ``ex14_ln``).
-    :meth:`~operations_part.revolve` requires a single connected wire.
+    :meth:`~operations_generic.sweep`requires a single connected wire.
 The pending faces must lie on the path.

     .. literalinclude:: general_examples.py